zst1406217/vr-robo-opensource/README.md

 conda activate vr-robo-renderer
 python render_server.py
 ```
-Then, in the `vrrobo_isaaclab` directory, you can run the following command to play the demo:
+Then, start a new terminal in the `vrrobo_isaaclab` directory, you can run the following command to play the demo:
 ```shell
 conda activate vr-robo-isaaclab
 python scripts/rsl_rl/play_gs.py --task go2_gs_play